smartdevicelink/sdl_core_guides/docs/Feature Documentation/Multiple Transports/index.md

 # General Description

-The Multiple Transports feature allows apps connected to Core to start another connection over a different transport for certain services (for example, an app connected over bluetooth using WiFi as a secondary transport for video streaming).
-This guide will give an overview of the process which is used to establish a secondary transport connection.
-See [SDL-0141](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0141-multiple-transports.md) for more details on the original feature proposal.
+The Multiple Transports feature allows apps connected to SDL Core to start another connection over a different transport for certain services.
+For example, an app connected over Bluetooth can use WiFi as a Secondary Transport for video streaming.
+This guide will give an overview of the process which is used to establish a Secondary Transport connection.
+See [SDL-0141 - Supporting Simultaneous Multiple Transports](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0141-multiple-transports.md) for more details on the original feature proposal.

 ## Implementation
 - After the proxy is connected to Core, it initiates another connection over a different transport.